mcfnord/rml/src/busto.md

 the Appeals Division when he questioned the directive about the Ames declarants.
 The Penner Complaint alleged that he was moved to Appeals “after speaking out against Lindquist.”

-Summm of the Factual Findings: Schacht’s candid conversation with Lindquist that was critical in some respects of his administration was a motivating factor in Lindquist’s decision to transfer him to Appeals.
+Summary of the Factual Findings: Schacht’s candid conversation with Lindquist that was critical in some respects of his administration was a motivating factor in Lindquist’s decision to transfer him to Appeals.

-Summgy of the Evidence: By all accounts, Schacht is a very good trial lawyer.
+Summary of the Evidence: By all accounts, Schacht is a very good trial lawyer.
 He has worked at the PCPAO since 1990.
 Schacht said that he was transferred in 2012 to Team 1 (Robber/Assault) to handle pre-assigned Class A felonies after a stint in the federal prosecutor’s office.
 He said that the position was a good assignment for him.
 In May 2014, the office had a